-Maxine Waters Encourages Supporters To Confront Trump Adminstration Officials In Public
+Maxine Waters Encourages Supporters To Confront Trump Administration Officials In Public

-Maxine Waters, Democratic congresswoman for California, encouraged her supporters to confront Trump administration officials in public spaces like restaurants and stores, at a rally on Saturday, The Hill reports.
+Maxine Waters, Democratic congresswoman for California, encouraged her supporters at a rally on Saturday to confront Trump administration officials in public spaces like restaurants and stores, The Hill reports.

 “I have no sympathy for these people that are in this administration who know it is wrong what they’re doing on so many fronts but they tend to not want to confront this president,” Waters said.